Community detection in temporal multilayer networks, with an application to correlation networks: Single-layer modularity maximization

 where $\p{P} = (P_{ij})\in\mathbb{R}^{N\times N}$ is the adjacency matrix of the null network, $c_i$ is shorthand notation for $c(i)$, and $\delta(c_i,c_j)$ is the Kronecker delta function.
 We state the modularity-maximization problem as follows:

 which we can also write as $\max_{C\in\mathcal{C}}Q(C\vert\p{B})$ or $\max_{C\in\mathcal{C}}\sum_{i,j}^{N}B_{ij}\delta(c_i,c_j)$, where $\p{B} = \p{A} - \p{P}$ is the so-called \emph{modularity matrix} \cite{Newman2006}.
+The number $K$ of sets in a partition is free in the optimization problem \eqref{EQ2.3}.
+(In other words, one maximizes over the set of \emph{all} $N$-node partitions.)
+We only consider a fixed value of $K$ when we consider a particular partition $C\in\mathcal{C}$, with $\vert C\vert = K$.
+We allow self-edges in all numerical experiments with financial data of Sections \ref{Section4} and \ref{Section5}.
+(In particular, $\p{A}$ is a Pearson correlation matrix with $A_{ii} = 1$.)
+We assume in the rest of the paper that each of the partitions in the set $\mathcal{C}$ contains sets that do not have multiple connected components in the graph with adjacency matrix $\p{B}$.
 It is clear from \eqref{EQ2.3} that pairwise contributions to modularity are only counted when two nodes are assigned to the same set.
 These contributions are positive (respectively, negative) when the observed edge weight $A_{ij}$ between nodes $i$ and $j$ is larger (respectively, smaller) than the expected edge weight $P_{ij}$ between them.
 If ${A}_{ij} < P_{ij}$ for all $i$ and $j$, then the optimal solution is $N$ singleton communities.
 Conversely, if ${A}_{ij} > P_{ij}$ for all $i$ and $j$, then the optimal solution is a single $N$-node community.
 To obtain a partition of a network with a high value of modularity, one hopes to have many edges within sets that satisfy $A_{ij} > P_{ij}$ and few edges within sets that satisfy $A_{ij} < P_{ij}$.
 As is evident from equation \eqref{EQ2.3}, what one regards as ``densely connected'' in this setting depends fundamentally on the choice of null network.

 It can be useful to write the modularity-maximization problem using the trace of matrices \cite{Newman2006}.
 As before, we consider a partition $C$ of a network into $K$ sets of nodes $\{C_1,\ldots,C_K\}$.
 We define the \emph{partition matrix} $\p{S}\in\{0,1\}^{N\times K}$ as